Chinese state-run media is celebrating “the downfall of the United States” following news of the Jan. 6 breach of the U.S. Capitol building.

 Xinhua published a Jan.
-12 commentary titled, “On the Collapse of America as a ‘Beacon’: Well Deserved!”
-Being a mouthpiece for the Chinese Communist Party (CCP), it can be assumed that the Xinhua article reflects the top CCP leaders’ attitude toward the United States.
+12 commentary titled “On the Collapse of America as a ‘Beacon’: Well Deserved!”
+Being a mouthpiece for the Chinese Communist Party (CCP), it can be assumed that the Xinhua article reflects the attitude of top CCP leaders toward the United States.

 The article’s author, Wu Liming, is deputy director of the international department at Xinhua.
-As with most articles that run in state media, his commentary is likely not his personal opinion but a reflection of how the CCP’s senior officials think.
+As with most articles that run in state media, his commentary likely isn't his personal opinion but a reflection of how the CCP's senior officials think.

 The article starts out: "The ‘beacon’ that is the United States, which claims to be the benchmark of Western democracy, has fallen. ...
 In the live video broadcast, I saw that the symbol of the beacon—Capitol Hill—has fallen. ...
 Let American democracy fall from the altar."

-This obviously reflects the sentiments of the CCP’s senior officials.
+This obviously reflects the sentiments of senior CCP officials.
 On Jan.
-11, during a Party study session on the implementation of the Fifth Plenary Session, paramount leader Xi Jinping declared they were entering the “new stage of a historical leap,” of “strengthening,” and “time and power is on our side,” we “dare to struggle,” and are “good at struggle.”
+11, during a Party study session on the implementation of the Fifth Plenary Session, paramount leader Xi Jinping declared that they were entering the "new stage of a historical leap," of "strengthening," and "time and power is on our side," we "dare to struggle," and are “good at struggle.”

 On Jan.
-12, Xinhua posted another article titled, “Ministry of Foreign Affairs: Opposing U.S. Suppression and Sanctions Against Cuba in the Name of Anti-terrorism.”
-The article quoted the ministry’s spokesperson Zhao Lijian at a press conference, who said the United States “is the biggest destabilizing factor threatening global peace and security.”
+12, Xinhua posted another article, titled "Ministry of Foreign Affairs: Opposing U.S. Suppression and Sanctions Against Cuba in the Name of Anti-terrorism."
+The article cited the ministry’s spokesperson Zhao Lijian at a press conference, who said the United States “is the biggest destabilizing factor threatening global peace and security.”

 After the storming of the Capitol and the ensuing crisis for the United States, the CCP felt like it finally had an opportunity to attack U.S. democracy.